VALINT/CH32V00X-EXAMPLES-/README.md

   For different speed modes, it is necessary to design a Low-pass filter with a cut-off frequency that is equal to half of the sampling rate to avoid aliasing.
-  Based on sample rates the resolution in the frequency zone is next:
+  Based on sample rates, the resolution in the frequency domain is next:

     F0 = Fs/N